 For example, some buyers will follow you on social media and engage with your posts for months before they take the next step.
 But this doesn't have to be (and shouldn't be) a chaotic process.
 It can become very repeatable and scalable with predictable revenue growth to show for it.

-The goal is to understand how these touchpoints guide a buyer's journey and get all of these touchpoints moving in one direction (mostly) by aligning your content with the B2B customer journey:
+The goal is to understand how these touchpoints guide a buyer's journey and to get all of them moving in one direction by aligning your content with the B2B customer journey.

 Understanding the B2B Sales Cycle